sara-nl/sdrdocs/source/pages/rest-api/reference.rst

   }

 Example 3
+^^^^^^^^^^^

 The next example updates the community-specific metadata fields `field_1` and `field_2` of an existing draft deposit of community with identifier `e9b9792e-79fb-4b07-b6b4-b9c2bd06d095`.
 Note that in order to update a community-specific field, the JSONPath `/community-specific/SCHEMA_ID/FIELD_NAME` is required which contains the schema identifier used by the community.

 For this to work, the block schema identifier of the community metadata schema is required.
 You can get this information from the community metadata using the Get community schema request, although it is a bit hidden.
 The correct JSONPath for this metadata is /json_schema/allOf/1/properties/community_specific/required.
-Starting from B2SHARE version 2.1.4, you can get the block schema identifier on the corresponding community landing page in the block schema at the bottom of the page.
+Starting from Data Repository version 2.1.4, you can get the block schema identifier on the corresponding community landing page in the block schema at the bottom of the page.

 Command:

-``curl -X POST -H "Content-Type:application/json-patch+json" -d '[{"op": "add", "path": "/community_specific/$SCHEMA_ID/field_1", "value": "value_1"}, {"op": "add", "path": "/community_specific/$SCHEMA_ID/field_2", "value": "value_2"}]' "https://$SDR_HOST/api/objects/$NAMESPACE/$OBJECT_ID?access_token=$ACCESS_TOKEN"``
+``curl -X POST -H "Content-Type:application/json-patch+json" -d '[{"op": "add", "path": "/community/field_1", "value": "value_1"}, {"op": "add", "path": "/community/field_2", "value": "value_2"}]' "https://$SDR_HOST/api/objects/$NAMESPACE/$OBJECT_ID?token=$TOKEN"``

 Returns: